zachpino/generative-design-workshop-s21/README.md

-# Generative Design Workshop · Small Data
+# Generative Design Workshop Spring 2021

 Welcome to the course materials for the IIT Institute of Design *Generative Design Workshop* introductory course to computational design approaches, algorithmic design tools, and experimental data visualization and physicalization.